skryv/vo-demos/README.md

 # vo-demos

-This package contains a small React project to test out some issues we found in using the css and javascript by the VO Webuniversum.
+This package contains a small React project to test out some components of the VO Webuniversum.

 ## Installation